michalprzybyla/hedera-cli/src/plugins/topic/README.md

 ## 🚀 Commands

-All commands output `CommandExecutionResult` with structured JSON validated against the per-command Zod schema and rendered via Handlebars templates.
+All commands return `CommandExecutionResult` with structured output that includes:

+- `status`: Success or failure status
+- `errorMessage`: Optional error message (present when status is not 'success')
+- `outputJson`: JSON string conforming to the output schema defined in `output.ts`

+Each command defines a Zod schema for output validation and a Handlebars template for human-readable formatting.

 ### Topic Create